Nutritional supplements

 Energy and protein powders and gels

-Unflavoured powders and gels are available on prescription from your GP or dietitian.
+Your GP or dietitian may prescribe unflavoured powders and gels.
 These are almost tasteless.
 You can add them to drinks, soups, sauces and gravies, casseroles, milk puddings and desserts.

 Your dietitian can explain how much powder to use in different meals or drinks.